PAINT THIS DESERT

 FIELD NOTES: The corner of South Leia Street and Kinobe Avenue became a roadside memorial when a small bouquet of white carnations were left on the sidewalk soon after Carrie Fisher passed away.
 The next day, her mother, Debbie Reynolds died after suffering a stroke.
 Reynolds' son, Todd Fisher, told Variety, "She wanted to be with Carrie."
 A photo surfaced with that has an eerie sentiment; a six-year old Carrie watches her mother perform on the stage of the Riveria.

-The photographer Lawrence Schiller was tracked down by the NYTmes and asked about the moment he took the shot below:
+Lawrence Schiller was tracked down by the NYTmes and asked about the moment he took the shot below:

 Lawrence Schiller